The Unidata platform consists of a set of modules, allowing you to create MDM systems with only the tools and features you need.

 Meta.
-A required module.
-Processes everything related to the data model.
-The “Data model” section.
+Required module.
+Handles everything related to the data model.
+“Data Model” section.

 Data.
-A required module.
-Searches for records, works with the record card, records history, source records, backlinks, and etc.
+Required module.
+Performs record search, works with record card, record history, source records, backlinks, etc.

 Draft.
-A required module.
-Working with data model, classifier, and record drafts.
+Required module.
+Works with data model, classifier and record drafts.